bmpower/battlebox/README.md

 # battlebox

-A simple program to prepare two-player digital mtg battlebox decks in .txt format.
+A simple program to prepare two-player digital MTG Battle Box decks in .txt format.
 Card decks are intended to be uploaded to tabletop apps, such as [Cockatrice](https://cockatrice.github.io/).

 ## What is Battle Box?